csm12s/Blazor-Web-App-Code-Generation/README.md

 **Blazor-Code-Gen**

-This uses a versin of Gardener, code gen function(in Gardener.CodeGeneration) is the same in main branch(stable) and develop branch(with more other features).
+This project is based on Gardener v1, code gen function(in Gardener.CodeGeneration) is the same in main branch(stable) and develop branch(with more other features).
 Test recently run on develop branch.

-For document and latest Gardener, check url: https://gitee.com/hgflydream/Gardener
+For document and latest Gardener v3, check url: https://gitee.com/hgflydream/Gardener

 Code gen + Report editor: